Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Here are a few reasons why setting and tracking KPIs is essential for business growth.

-“KPIs provide valuable insights that help inform decisions, allowing businesses to make more informed choices about how best to achieve their desired outcomes,” Tomas Keenan, founder of Step It Up Academy, told us.
-“Ultimately, having clearly defined KPIs in place helps businesses stay on track and remain competitive in the marketplace.”
+“KPIs provide valuable insights that help inform decisions, allowing businesses to make more informed choices about how best to achieve their desired outcomes,” explained Tomas Keenan, founder of Step It Up Academy.

 “Alternatively, suppose you have a fantastic concept for a new product,” said Brad Anderson, founder and CTO of Fruition.
 “Before launching it on a large scale, you may test it with a few clients and use KPIs to validate your business model.
 You may track the number of interested customers, the cost to support the new product, the net promoter score, the implementation time, the number of defects, etc.”

-Ryan Faber, CEO of Copymatic, noted that creating and tracking KPIs can help employees take greater responsibility for their work and results.
-“When employees are given clear, measurable goals to work toward, they can take ownership of their work and feel a sense of accountability for their performance,” Faber said.
+“When employees are given clear, measurable goals to work toward, they can take ownership of their work and feel a sense of accountability for their performance,” said Ryan Faber, founder and CEO of AppGen.

 FAQs about KPI tools and dashboards

-Databox, Looker Studio and SimpleKPI rank as the most user-friendly options.
+Databox, Data Studio and SimpleKPI stand out as some of the most user-friendly KPI tools for small businesses and growing teams.
 Databox offers drag-and-drop dashboard creation with pre-built templates, making it accessible for non-technical users.
-Looker Studio provides a familiar Google-style interface that most business users can navigate intuitively.
-SimpleKPI features a modern design with AI-powered KPI generation that suggests relevant metrics based on your business description.
+Data Studio provides a familiar Google-based interface that many business users can navigate intuitively.
+SimpleKPI features a clean design with AI-powered KPI generation that suggests relevant metrics based on your business description.

-Most modern KPI tools integrate extensively with CRMs and spreadsheets.
-Popular integrations include Salesforce, HubSpot, Pipedrive for CRM data, and Google Sheets, Excel, and CSV files for spreadsheet data.
-These integrations automatically pull data, eliminating manual entry and ensuring real-time accuracy.
+Yes, most modern KPI tools integrate with popular CRM platforms, spreadsheet software and other business applications.
+Common integrations include Salesforce, HubSpot and Pipedrive for CRM data, along with Google Sheets, Excel and CSV files for spreadsheet-based reporting.
+These connections can automatically pull data into your dashboards, reducing manual entry and helping teams work from more current, consistent information.

 Lauren Kubiak contributed to this article.
-Some source interviews were conducted for a previous version of this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?